-The Nigerian born American artist Osaretin Ugiagbe work investigates time and process in regard to a life lived across three major cities; Lagos, Nigeria, New York and now London.
-This first-hand experience could be witness in his current body of work.
-The artist is currently interested in documents, language, binding and physical labor and how they’ve shaped cultures.
-The techniques Ugiagbe has developed during his time at the Royal College of Art is an incandescent example of arduous work; it involves the disintegration and layering of paper and sometimes found objects.
-The vagueness of the artist materials and their functionality in relation to Art history most especially Painting and Sculpture.
-It requires the task of painting, drawing, folding, binding, ripping, cutting and layering of materials be it found objects, paper or canvas, all held together by metal clamp.
-The artist adopted the use of "metal clamp(s)” in 2017 from his revisits to East Street Market in South London.
+Osaretin Ugiagbe's work investigates time and process in regard to a life lived across major cities; Lagos, Nigeria, New York, London, and now Baltimore.
+This first-hand experience could be witnessed in his current body of work.
+The Nigerian-born Artist is currently interested in documents, language, binding and physical labor and how they’ve shaped cultures.
+The techniques Ugiagbe developed during his time at the Royal College of Art are an incandescent example of arduous work; it involves the disintegration and layering of paper and sometimes found objects.
+The vagueness of the artist's materials and their functionality in relation to Art history, especially Painting, and Sculpture.
+It requires the task of painting, drawing, folding, binding, ripping, cutting and layering of materials be it found objects, paper, or canvas, all held together by metal clamp.
+The artist adopted the use of "metal clamp(s)” in 2017 from his revisits to East street market in south London.
 A device universal in its functionality to hold work in place.
-A device that could also be noticed on the stalls of local trades people in any major city to hold things such as canopy in place.
+A device that could also be noticed on the stalls of local tradespeople both here in London, New York, and even in his hometown Lagos to hold things such as canopy in place.
 As he attempts to recreate paintings informed by personal memories, memorabilia and places visited.
-His work seeks to reconcile his life long relationship with the urban setting, which many of the artifacts in his work appeared to seek inspiration from.
-With his ongoing interest in portraiture, Ugiagbe aim is to consistently attack and re-address the tradition of portraiture
+His work seeks to reconcile his lifelong relationship with the urban landscapes, which many of the artifacts in his work appeared to seek inspiration from.
+With his ongoing interest in portraiture, Ugiagbe's aim is to consistently attack and re-address the tradition of portraiture